FRSA National Conference 2021

 Bursting with culture and flavours, Adelaide is surrounded by buzzing cosmopolitan towns.
 In less than 20 minutes from the Adelaide CBD, lounge on pristine beaches, explore historic towns or kick back at chic cafes in the leafy inner east.
 Follow our guide and explore some of the most vibrant towns just minutes from the Adelaide including Glenelg, Semaphore, Norwood, Henley Beach and Port Adelaide.

 The FRSA Conference is a truly national event, attracting over 400 delegates from organisations in every state and territory.

 The Conference has established a reputation for delivering high quality speakers and presentations relevant to a range of individuals and organisations working in the family and relationship sector.
 Sponsorship will greatly enhance your organisation’s profile within this sector as well as allowing you to be seen supporting the work of family and relationship services.

 Conference delegates have unique exposure to key products and information.
 In the past, the event has attracted sponsorship from funding bodies, suppliers and training and research institutes.
-The exhibition space at the FRSA Conference is one of the largest in the sector, with over two days of exposure to delegates.
+The exhibition space at the FRSA Conference is one of the largest in the sector, with three days of exposure to delegates.

 Sponsoring this conference will enable you to: